 The reality is, the NPS is only one question, and while it can be helpful, it can’t tell you everything about a customer’s experience.

-Don’t let your NPS survey replace more thorough customer feedback surveys that dive into details about a customer’s specific transaction and specific experience with a product.
+Don’t let your NPS survey replace more thorough customer feedback surveys, that allow you to dive into details about a customer’s specific transaction or specific experience with a product.